 - Additional information is relevant to understanding the financial statements.

-- It is mandatory for the listed entities to publish their financial statements with the time stipulated by law of the land.
-Also, as a part of legal compliance entities are required to file a copy of their financial statements with the listed stock exchange.
+- It is mandatory for the listed entities to publish their financial statements with the time stipulated by the law of the land.
+Also, as a part of legal compliance, entities are required to file a copy of their financial statements with the listed stock exchange.

 Annual Financial statements report the financial position and performance of the entity for a specified period of 12 months.
-Such information is used by management, investors, lenders, and creditors to analysis the financial position of the entity in order to take important economic and financial decisions for the future growth of the entity.
+Such information is used by management, investors, lenders, and creditors to analyze the financial position of the entity to take important economic and financial decisions for the future growth of the entity.

 This has been a guide to Annual Financial Statements.
-Here we discuss the 5 constituents of annual financial statements – Statement of Profit and Loss, Cash Flow Statement, Statement of Changes in Equity and Notes to Financial Statement along with examples.
+Here we discuss the five constituents of annual financial statements – Statement of Profit and Loss, Cash Flow Statement, Statement of Changes in Equity, and Notes to Financial Statements along with examples.
 You may learn more about basic accounting from the following articles –